saleh-faghfoorian/2D-Truss/README.md

 # Truss
 This is a programm for solving every 2D truss problem.
 This solving method is based on deformation of the elements of the truss.

-This is a project Saleh Faghfoorian, mechanical engineering undergraduate student at Sharif University of Technology.
+This is a project done by Saleh Faghfoorian, mechanical engineering undergraduate student at Sharif University of Technology.

 ## Nodes File's Format (Input)
 you should enter your nodes information in this format :